Joint Visible Light and RF Backscatter Communications for Ambient IoT Network: Fundamentals, Applications, and Opportunities: Case Study: Joint VLC-AmBC System with AmBDs

 \subsection{Experimental Configuration}

-To thoroughly assess the three types of proposed joint VLC-AmBC architectures, performance evaluations are conducted by investigating the influence of both the VLC and BC links.
+To thoroughly assess the three proposed AmBD types within the joint VLC-AmBC architecture, performance evaluations are conducted by investigating the influence of both the VLC and BC links.
 As shown in Fig.~\ref{fig:setup}, two distances are systematically varied during experiments using the control variates method: the distance from the LED AP to the AmBDs, denoted as $d_{\textrm{LED-BD}}$, and the distance from the AmBDs to the RX, denoted as $d_{\textrm{RX-BD}}$.
 The distance $d_{\textrm{LED-BD}}$ is changed from 0.2 to 0.5~m, in steps of 0.1~m, while the distance $d_{\textrm{RX-BD}}$ is varied from 0.1 to 0.9~m, in steps of 0.1~m.
-This systematic variation facilitates the understanding of how changes in positioning and proximity affect the overall performance of the joint VLC-AmBC links.
+This systematic variation facilitates understanding of how changes in positioning and proximity affect the overall performance of the joint VLC-AmBC links.